aspiringguru/ios-bootcamp/make-an-app-session-3.md

 Select the cell with the reuse identifier we set before.
 Update its 'Custom Class' to match the `UITableViewCell` class you just created.
 Set the style of the cell (under the 'Attributes Inspector') to 'Custom'.

-Add an `@IBOutlet` for any view to be configured.
-GO to the Connections Inspector and drag between the outlet for connecting and the view to be connected to.
+Add an `@IBOutlet weak var label: UILabel!` for a label in the table view cell class then go to the Connections Inspector and drag between the outlet for connecting and the view to be connected to.

 ![Outlet Setup](Screenshots/3-1-2-outlet-setup.gif)